 Periods & body dysmorphic disorder: How PMS impacts BDD

 The truth is that most of us can pinpoint a thing or two we don’t like about our physical appearance.
-Whether it’s a crooked tooth or the size of our waist, almost everyone has a personal detail or body part they dislike or would like to change.
+Whether it’s a crooked tooth or the size of our waist, almost everyone has a personal detail or part of the body they dislike or would like to change.

 These perceived flaws don’t often interrupt our day-to-day flow, and most of us don’t dwell on these imperfections when we hang out with friends, scroll through our Instagram feed, or type emails to our co-workers.
 But for those with body dysmorphic disorder, a.k.a.
 BDD, it’s a totally different situation.